 Acasus app is used to collect data on each delivery

 Systems are only as good as those who work them.
-Which is why the key to the success of the vaccine delivery was to ensure continuous training and improvement of the logisticians on the ground.
+That is why the key to the success of the vaccine delivery was to ensure continuous training and improvement of the logisticians on the ground.

 All logisticians have been equipped with a phone loaded with the Acasus app.
 It allows them to capture data from the field, included in zones deprived of the internet.
 Among data collected are stocked and delivered quantities of vaccines, availability and functionality of the cold chain, availability of vehicles and motorcycles.
-All reports are geolocated which helps ensure that deliveries have happened.
+All reports are geolocated which helps ensure that deliveries have indeed taken place.
 The app also facilitates:

 - The tracking of vaccine delivery day by day to identify issues from the ground (e.g. stuck vehicles during the rain seasons, breakdowns, stockouts, etc.)